 Availability of funding

-Faculty members at the rank of Instructor/Instructor I or Assistant Professor/Instructor II shall be eligible for promotion after a minimum of three (3) years in rank.
-Faculty at the rank of Associate Professor/Instructor III shall be eligible for promotion after a minimum of five (5) years in rank.
+Faculty members at the rank of Instructor/Instructor I or Assistant Professor/Instructor II shall be eligible for consideration for promotion after a minimum of three (3) years in rank.
+Faculty at the rank of Associate Professor/Instructor III shall be eligible for consideration for promotion after a minimum of five (5) years in rank.

 Professional Development Plans approved/signed prior to the approval of Policy 605.03 will be honored provided that faculty have made satisfactory progress in completing their plan in accordance with the established timelines.
 Otherwise, promotion/progression in rank will conform to these guidelines.